6.4.7. Data Management

 average(other: DataBase, weight: int) DataBase[source]

-Compute the weighted average between self and other DataBase and attributes it to self
+Compute the weighted average between self and other DataBase

 Parameters